Cognigy/Documentation/docs/en/docs/agent-assist/getting-started.md

 1. Go to the Cognigy.AI interface.
 2. In the left-side menu, select **Deploy > Endpoint**.
 3. Click **+New Endpoint**.
-4. In the **New Endpoint** window, add an Endpoint name and select the Flow that you recently created.
+4. In the **New Endpoint** window, add an Endpoint name and select your Virtual Agent Flow that hands you over to a human agent.
-5. In the **Endpoint type** list, select **Webchat**.
+5. In the **Endpoint type** list, select your desired Endpoint.
 6. Click **Save**.
 7. Go to **Handover Settings**.
-8. In **Agent Assist Flow**, select the Flow.
+8. In **Agent Assist Flow**, select the Agent Assist Flow, that you created in the first steps.
 9. In **Agent Assist Config**, select the config which you recently created via API.
 10. Click **Save**.

 ## Configure an Agent Assist Flow

-1. To configure the first tile, go into to the Agent Assist Flow.
+1. To configure the first Widget, go into to the Agent Assist Flow.
-2. Add the **HTTP request** Node.
-3. Choose patch and add the URL to send the HTTP request to.
-Then we add our JSON payload.
-4. To identify the right session, following IDs are necessary:
-    - Session ID
-    - User ID
-    - Project ID
-    - Organisation ID
+1. Add your desired Agent Assist Flow Node.
-5. Add the content for the first tile, which will display Cognigy documentation as an iframe.
+2. Add the content, which will be displayed as a Widget in the Agent Assist Workspace.
-6. Ensure that the tile ID matches the ID chosen in the Agent Assist configuration.
+3. Ensure that the tile ID matches the ID chosen in the Agent Assist configuration, this defines the size and placement of the Widget within the Workspace.
-7. To view the Agent Assist workspace, start a chat and trigger a handover to a human agent.
-8. A link with the Agent Assist workspace will be sent to the human agent.
-The human agent can access their Agent Assist workspace using this link.
-9. Clicking on the link will reveal the transcript.
-10. We have also added the outlines of the individual tiles before they have loaded.
-11. As the human agent chats with the end user, the workspace will load the available tiles.

 ## Explore an Agent Assist workspace